taipower/multiplemodel_redux/README.md

 - cd multiplemodel_redux
 3. Setup Firebase
 - You'll need to create a Firebase instance.
 Follow the instructions at https://console.firebase.google.com.
-Once your Firebase instance is created, you'll need to enable anonymous authentication.
+Once your Firebase instance is created, you'll need to enable google account authentication.
 - Go to the Firebase Console for your new instance.
 - Click "Authentication" in the left-hand menu.
 - Click the "sign-in method" tab.
-- Click "Anonymous" and enable it.
+- Click "Google" and enable it.
 - Config rules Realtime Database
 - {
   /* Visit https://firebase.google.com/docs/database/security to learn more about security rules. */